svDweck/String-Manipulation/README.md

 # String-Manipulation
 Allows the user to manipulate an inputted sentence in various ways.
+The class StringManip contains several methods that deal with strings in various way.
+The reverse() method completely reverses a string by it's characters.
+The alphabetize() method alphabetically sorts a string's individual words.
+The letterCount() and wordCount methods count the amount of letters and words in the inputted string.